 - Clip Studio Paint (iPadOS, Android): A comprehensive tool for comics, manga, and animation, offering advanced drawing and painting features.

-- Adobe Creative Cloud Apps (Fresco, Illustrator, Photoshop for iPad/Android): Adobe has optimized many of its core creative apps for tablets, allowing for serious design and photo editing work outside of a traditional desktop.
+- Adobe Creative Cloud Apps (Fresco, Illustrator, Photoshop): Adobe has optimized many of its core creative apps for tablets, allowing for serious design and photo editing work outside of a traditional desktop.

 Video Editing:

-- LumaFusion (iPadOS, Android): A professional-grade video editor for mobile devices, offering multi-track editing, advanced audio tools, and color correction.
-Capable of producing high-quality videos on the go.
+- LumaFusion (iPadOS, Android): A long-standing professional-grade video editor for mobile devices, offering multi-track editing, advanced audio tools, and color correction.

 Reading, Research & Learning: